joaomelo/lib-template/README.md

 # License

-Made by [João Melo](https://www.linkedin.com/in/joaomelo81/?locale=en_US) and licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+Made by [João Melo](https://www.linkedin.com/in/joaomelo81/?locale=en_US) and licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for detailsgit pull